EDGE: Educating and Developing Workers for the Green Economy

 Programs created included:

 Biofuels Science Technician Certificate: Tracks - Biological/Biofuels Lab Technician, Microbiological/Crop Management, Biofuels Analytical Chemist at UCSD Extension providing hands-on technical knowledge and experience in biofuels production, analysis and processing required to excel in a management-level biofuels career.
-This certificate has been revised for 2013.
+This certificate has been revised for 2013 and later as the Biofuels Processes Certificate.

 Biomass Production Training Certificate: Certificate at MiraCosta College providing a foundation in the technologies employed by biotechnology companies engaged in the production of microalgal biomass for biofuels and other applications for biomass production careers.